jupyterlite/xeus-nelson-kernel/README.md

-# jupyterlite-xeus-nelson-kernel
+# jupyterlite-xeus-nelson

-A NelSon kernel for JupyterLite running in the browser.
+The [xeus-nelson](https://github.com/jupyter-xeus/xeus-nelson) Nelson kernel for JupyterLite running in the browser.

 ## Requirements